AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

     ![](images/video-web-editor.png){width="800" align="left"}-->

-1. Select **Download** to download the current snapshot of the multimedia in the DITA map.
+1. Select **Download** to download the snapshot of the all multimedia in the DITA map.
 The excel sheet contains the selected columns and the multimedia filtered in the **Multimedia** view.
 You can then open this multimedia excel sheet in MS Excel.

 ## View and fix the broken links